nspcc-dev/.github/go.md

   the current one.
 For example, upon the release of Go 1.22, the minimum version becomes 1.21 (just like Go itself, release 1.22 makes 1.20 unsupported).
-* All dependency packages are updated (sometimes, according to project requirements, some deprecated package methods may be updated as well.)
+* All direct dependency packages are updated (sometimes, according to project requirements, some deprecated package methods may be updated as well.)
 * New Go version features are adapted where they make sense or can improve performance.